cathydutton/cathydutton.github.io/_posts/2016-06-03-things-I-learned-at-Manchesters-UpFront-conference-2016.md

 ---
-title: UpFront conference 2016.
+title: UpFront conference 2016
 author: Cathy Dutton
 layout: post
 category: post
 ---

-On Friday the 27th of May I attended the front end developers conference UpFront in Manchester.
-There were 7 speakers along with 3 flash talks on a range of subjects including Accessibility, Design patterns, legacy JavaScript and component systems.
+<div class="highlight-quote"><p>On Friday the 27th of May I attended the front end developers conference UpFront in Manchester.
+There were 7 speakers along with 3 flash talks on a range of subjects including Accessibility, Design patterns, legacy JavaScript and component systems.</p>

-Below are just a few of the key points I took away from these talks...
+<p>Below are just a few of the key points I took away from these talks...</p></div>

 ## Accessibility starts with design